k1LoW/deck/README.md

 xxxxxXXXXxxxxxXXXXxxxxxxxxxx
 ```

-This will create (or update) the specified markdown file with frontmatter containing the presentation ID and title.
+This will create (or update) the given markdown file with frontmatter containing the presentation ID and title.

 ##### Reusing theme from an existing presentation